Mulischaf/markdown_parser_minimal/README.md

 # Minimal Markdown Parser For PHP
 Very simple, low level Markdown Parser for PHP.
-I don't need more functions or parsing features, so this minimal, light weight version covers my needs for my blog.
+I don't need all functions or parsing features of the big ones, so this minimal, light weight version covers my tiny needs for my blog.

 ## It can parse:
 * Headlines